 Don Willett of Texas

-At the time Senate Judiciary Chairman Chuck Grassley, who will overseas the confirmation hearing for the next Supreme Court justice nominee, said the list was impressive.
+At the time Senate Judiciary Chairman Chuck Grassley, who will oversee the confirmation hearing for the next Supreme Court justice nominee, said the list was impressive.

 "Mr. Trump has laid out an impressive list of highly qualified jurists, including Judge Colloton from Iowa, who understand and respect the fundamental principle that the role of the courts is limited and subject to the Constitution and the rule of law," Grassley released in a statement at the time.
 "Understanding the types of judges a presidential nominee would select for the Supreme Court is an important step in this debate so the American people can have a voice in the direction of the Supreme Court for the next generation."